5 Signs A Hidden Food Sensitivity Is Sabotaging Your Health

 4. Your health isn’t what you want it to be.

 Despite your best efforts, you still deal with some annoying health issues.
-Things like acne, bags under your eyes, low energy, constipation, anxiety, insomnia, infertility and migraines.
+Things like acne, bags under your eyes, low energy, constipation, anxiety, insomnia, challenges with fertility and migraines.

 5. Seasonal hay fever seems to last all year long.